Rajdip019/flexauth/README.md

 [GitHub Repository Link](https://github.com/Rajdip019/flexAuth)

-We look forward to your contributions and thank you for helping us make Freeflow the best platform for designers and teams!
+We look forward to your contributions and thank you for helping us make FlexAuth the best platform for designers and teams!

 <h2 align='center'> Project maintainers </h2>